nicgda/qmk_fork/users/nicgda/readme.md

 in the *config.h* file next to your *keymap.c*.

-# The litthe thing I always forget
+# The little thing I always forget

 git rebase --onto 0.23.3 0.22.12